WeeverApps/iota/README.md

         "version":      "0.2.0",
         "schemaUrl":    "http://mysite.com/meat_cut_spec.json"
     }

+The Custom Type `name` property follows a *domain pattern* whereby a domain (such as a company name) is used to namespace a Custom Type.
+This can be done at several levels if desired, such as `aCompanyName/internalNamespace/anObject`.

-The IoTA Schema file is itself a valid IoTA feed, with all expected properties inside the `properties` value listed out with `properties.versions["X.y.z"]`, in addition to any notes or comments you might wish others using the feed to read.
+The IoTA Schema JSON feed is itself a valid IoTA feed, with all expected properties inside the `properties` value listed out with `properties.versions["X.y.z"]`, in addition to any notes or comments you might wish others using the feed to read.

-Note that multiple versions of a schema can be kept within a single file.
-While these "versions" could instead be any kind of label, it is suggested to follow Semantic Versioning <http://semver.org/>.
+Multiple versions of a schema can be kept within a single file.
+While these "versions" could instead be any kind of label, it is suggested to follow Semantic Versioning as described on [SemVer.org](http://semver.org/).

 	{
         "name": "ourMeatCompany/meatCut",
-        "description": "Standard feed for a packaged cut of meat.", "iotaVersion": "0.11.0",
+        "description": "Standard feed for a packaged cut of meat.", "iotaVersion": "0.12.0",
         "author": "Robert Gerald Porter",
         "copyright": "2014, Weever Apps Inc",
         "url": "http://mysite.com/meat_cut_spec.json",